sensory check/SPD and intro prim reflex with parent and child engaging in calming activity

 Your child’s sensory responses, tone, and reflex patterns are not barriers—they’re invitations.
 They reveal what the nervous system needs to feel safe, capable, and connected.

-You support yourself, too—because parenting gets lighter when things finally make sense.
+You support yourself with these too—because parenting gets lighter when things finally make sense.

 Want to Learn More?